tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the full sequence number which is numerically closest to one plus the sequence number of the highest successfully deprotected record.

-If the epoch bits do not match those from the current epoch, then the record may be from a past epoch.
-Implementations SHOULD use the most recent epoch which has matching bits, and then reconstruct the sequence number as described above.
+During the handshake phase, the epoch bits unambiguously indicate the correct key to use.
+After the handshake is complete, if the epoch bits do not match those from the current epoch implementations SHOULD use the most recent past epoch which has matching bits, and then reconstruct the sequence number as described above.

 Note: the DTLSShortCiphertext format does not allow for easy reconstruction of sequence numbers if ~2000 datagrams in sequence